cosmos72/schemesh/README.md

-* the directives `#!scheme` `#!chezscheme` and `#!r6rs` temporarily switch to Lisp syntax (with the appropriate flavor) until the end of current list or group inside `( )` or `{ }`. if entered at top level, they change the default syntax until another directive is entered at top level.
+* the directives `#!scheme` `#!chezscheme` and `#!r6rs` temporarily switch to Lisp syntax (with the appropriate flavor) until the end of current list or group inside `( )` or `{ }`.
+  If entered at top level, they change the default syntax until another directive is entered at top level.

-* the directive `#!shell` temporarily switches to shell syntax until the end of current list or group inside `( )` or `{ }`. if entered at top level, it changes the default syntax until another directive is entered at top level.
+* the directive `#!shell` temporarily switches to shell syntax until the end of current list or group inside `( )` or `{ }`.
+  If entered at top level, it changes the default syntax until another directive is entered at top level.

 Examples: